Code-Institute-Submissions/clicksnap/README.md

 -  Schedule Dropdown Menu - adding a new feature to the schedule; this allows students and potential students to be able to choose an option from a dropdown menu to specifically select a photography class and skill level so that they can view that particular timetable.

+-  Sticky Mobile Header/ Navigation - making the navigation button sticky makes it readily available without having to scroll to the top of the page on a mobile screen, as the page contents change from horizontal to vertical.
+This will make the site more accessible to the user when wanting to visit each page.

 ## Technologies Used

 - HTML